cclonts2/cclonts2.github.io/docs/api/index.md

 | Broadcast     | All               | 88  | 0x58    |

 ### Status

+The Status table defines the status codes used in the system to indicate the state of a message or operation.

 | Status | Code  |
 |--------|-------|
 | Normal | 0x00  |
 | Error  | 0x01  |

 ## Message Types

+The Message Types table categorizes the types of messages and their associated status or code ranges.

 | Category         | Status/Code |
 |------------------|-------------|